satya77/Entity_Embedding/README.md

 - `LENGTH_WALK`: Length of random walks in the deep walk based model

-An example setting file can be found in 'setting/settings.ini'
+An example settings file can be found in 'settings/settings.ini'

 ## Usage

-After changing the setting file, run the following command:
+After changing the settings file, run the following command:

 ```
 python main.py
 ```

 To train the verse model on the data, please refer to their GitHub repository [VERSE](https://github.com/xgfs/verse) and use the C++ code to train the model using the edge list of a co-occurrence network.
 To evaluate their model using our code, use the convertor.py in the verse package to convert the embeddings into numpy.
 Rename the embedding to 'emb.bin' and place them along with the dictionary 'dicts.pickle' in a folder.
-The folder path should be given as 'SAVE_FOLDERPATH' in the setting file.
+The folder path should be given as 'SAVE_FOLDERPATH' in the settings file.

 ## Required packages